genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/16_micro-frontends.md

 ## Section objectives
 The goal of this section is to add a micro front-end.

-## Pre-requisites
+## Prerequisites

-Before you start, make sure you have `learna` installed.
+Before you start, make sure you have `lerna` installed.
 In your terminal, run:

 ```powershell
  npm install --g lerna